e-tinkers/LCD-5110-Arduino-library/README.md

 **`void LCD5110.backlight(const uint8_t ON|OFF)`**
-- set LCD backlight to ON or OFF
+- set ON or OFF of LCD backlight

 **`void LCD5110.inverse(const uint8_t ON|OFF)`**